The Sacrifice Game (2023)

 The Sacrifice Game features numerous subversive twists.
 The portrayal of a demon as an antihero, instead of a villain, is an interesting choice.
 There is also a surprising midpoint twist where a character dies unexpectedly.

 A human side to the cult members is also revealed.
-They are certainly evil, and richly deserve what ultimately happens to them, but the movie adds subtext to explain how they became wicked.
+They are certainly evil, but the movie adds subtext to explain how they became wicked.

 Rating

-The Sacrifice Game stands out among the vast sea of other Christmas horror movies.
-It’s unpredictability, and the unique relationship between the two young main characters, make it worth watching.
+The Sacrifice Game stands out among the vast sea of horror movies about cults.
+Its unpredictability, and the unique relationship between the two young main characters, make it worth watching.